raymonduchen/CarND2-P1-Extended-Kalman-Filter/README.md

 ## EKF performance evaluation

-By comparing RMSE of EKF result and ground truth, EKF localization performance can be evaluated. position RMSE and velocity RMSE are compared :
+By comparing root mean square erro (RMSE) of EKF result and ground truth, EKF localization performance can be evaluated. position RMSE and velocity RMSE are compared :

 ![alt text][image7]